 Confused at first, I looked where she was pointing and saw several animals being escorted from the hold.
 There, at the front, stood my black stallion, Surfal.
 The horse looked splendid, well-groomed, and ready for action.

-The trip back to Dalaran was nothing special.
+The trip back to Udiria was nothing special.
 I was pleased to ride Surfal again, and the horse had instantly taken me on his back, but the whole convoy traveled in almost total silence.
-There was no doubt that defeated or not, the plague still lingered on these travelers’ minds.
-It also brought to attention that with so many fallen soldiers and guards, thieves and pirates were becoming more common in the kingdom.
+There was no doubt that defeated or not, the virus and its legacy still lingered on the travelers’ minds.
+It also brought to attention that with so many fallen soldiers and guards, thieves and pirates were becoming more common in the realms.

 We camped that night in the foothills.
 I contemplated the fact that we were likely very near the place where my mother had been killed when I was just a child.
 Lady Sonea must have felt this emotion coming from my mind, as she was quick to sit next to me and wrap me in a loving hug.
-I tried not to think about my parents much, outside of acknowledging that they existed.
+I tried not to think about my parents much.
+Sometimes it crept in anyway.
 Uncle Maron and my grandfather were tangible people to my mind.
 I knew who they were, how they behaved, but so little of my mother and father had survived that I didn’t know anything about them.

 “You said, way back, that you knew my mother and father.”